 This shift not only increases overall productivity but also reduces employee burnout caused by repetitive firefighting.
 In turn, IT professionals experience higher job satisfaction and engagement, leading to better retention and stronger performance across the team.

 Efficient IT operations enable organizations to scale without proportionally increasing headcount or infrastructure costs.
-For example, leveraging automation in incident management or access provisioning reduces the need for additional support staff as the business grows.
+For example, leveraging automation in SOX compliance, incident management, or access provisioning reduces the need for additional support staff as the business grows.
 Organizations that streamline workflows and adopt integrated IT service management (ITSM) tools often report significant cost savings by eliminating redundant processes and avoiding downtime.

 Case studies across industries show IT efficiency improvements translating directly into six- or seven-figure annual savings, particularly in resource-heavy environments like cloud infrastructure management or enterprise service delivery.